 If that wasn’t quite enough, all the subsequent machines employed ‘Roto-Gear’ steering, which employed two rotary hydraulic motors geared to the vertical kingpin and providing constant torque through any turn.

-Final drives weren’t immune to Wooldridge’s technical innovations either and all Wooldridge motor scrapers and their Curtiss-Wright brethren, apart from the T-70 Cobrette, employed spur gear/roller chain final drives.
+Final drives weren’t immune to Wooldridge’s technical innovations either and all Wooldridge motor scrapers and its Curtiss-Wright brethren, apart from the T-70 Cobrette, employed spur gear/roller chain final drives.

 Ejection of the load was done by roll-out (similar to Euclid) rather than by a dozer type ejector.
 Early TC-Y, TC-S and TC-S142 machines had quite complex overhead reeving of the scrapers cables that was not satisfactorily cleaned up until the TH series appeared.